google/bms-toolkit/docs/user-guide.md

-# Toolkit for Oracle on Bare Metal SolutionUser Guide
+# Toolkit for Bare Metal Solution: User Guide

 **Table of Contents**